dmurfet/deeplinearlogic/README.md

 ## Notes on other implementations

 The most robust implementation we are aware of is `NTM-Lasagne` for which see [this](https://medium.com/snips-ai/ntm-lasagne-a-library-for-neural-turing-machines-in-lasagne-2cdce6837315#.arp7npxt3) blog post and the [GitHub repository](https://github.com/snipsco/ntm-lasagne).
 It is written for Theano.
 There is also [carpedm20](https://github.com/carpedm20/NTM-tensorflow) which we have looked at less.
-Essentially we confirmed that the `NTM-Lasagne` implementation makes the same obvious initialisation choices that we made on our own.
+Essentially we confirmed that the `NTM-Lasagne` implementation makes the same initialisation choices that we made on our own, which the exception of the controller internal state.
 The following remarks pertain entirely to `NTM-Lasagne`.

 Some general notes: they train the Copy task on `num_classes = 8` that is, an alphabet of `8` symbols, and on sequences of length `N = 5`.
 They include an end marker symbol.